bartmichu/node-urbackup-server-api/README.md

 ### urbackupServer.removeGroup(params) ⇒ <code>Promise.&lt;boolean&gt;</code>
 Removes a group.
 All clients in this group will be reassigned to the default group.
 Does not allow removal of the default group (ID: 0, name: '').
-The use of group ID is preferred over group name for repeated method calls.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
 **Returns**: <code>Promise.&lt;boolean&gt;</code> - When the removal is successful, the method returns true.
 If the removal is not successful, the method returns false.